simpleledger/SLPDB/README.md

 ![SLPDB](assets/slpdb_logo.png)

 # SLPDB Readme
-**Last Updated:** 2019-04-12
+**Last Updated:** 2019-04-13

 **Current SLPDB Version:** 0.9.11 (beta)

-## Introduction
+## What is SLPDB?

-SLPDB is a node.js application that stores all token data for the Simple Ledger Protocol.
+SLPDB is a node.js application that stores all token data for the Simple Ledger Protocol to MongoDB.
 SLPDB requires MongoDB and a Bitcoin Cash full node to fetch, listen for, and store SLP data.
 The application allows other processes to subscribe to real-time SLP events via ZeroMQ.
-However, it is recommended that end users utilize the [SlpServe](https://github.com/fountainhead-cash/slpserve) and [SlpSockServer](https://github.com/fountainhead-cash/slpsockserve) projects in order to conveniently access the SLP data produced by SLPDB.

-SLPDB enables access to useful SLP data:
+## Do you need to <u>install</u> SLPDB?

+Most likely you do <u>not</u> need to install SLPDB.
+Most users will be better off using someone else's public SLPDB instance like https://slpdb.bitcoin.com or https://slpdb.fountainhead.cash.
+You only need to install SLPDB, SlpServe, and/or SlpSockServe projects if any of the following is true:

+- You cannot rely on a third-party for your SLP data.
+- SLP data query API offered at `slpdb.bitcoin.com` does not meet your needs.
+- Realtime SLP data event notifications available at `slpsocket.fountainhead.cash` does not meet your needs.

+NOTE: If you are going to operate a SLPDB instance you should join the telegram group for help and updates: https://t.me/slpdb

+## How do I query for SLP data?

+Queries into SLP data use the jq query language.
+If you are not familiar with jq we recommend that you examine some of the examples below to get started:

+Here are some example SLPDB queries:

 * List all token details and usage information [example](https://slpdb.bitcoin.com/explorer2/ewogICJ2IjogMywKICAicSI6IHsKICAgICJkYiI6IFsidCJdLAogICAgImZpbmQiOgogICAgewogICAgICAiJHF1ZXJ5IjoKICAgICAgeyB9CiAgICB9LAogICAgInByb2plY3QiOiB7InRva2VuRGV0YWlscyI6IDEsICJ0b2tlblN0YXRzIjogMSwgIl9pZCI6IDAgfSwKICAgICJsaW1pdCI6IDEwMDAKICB9Cn0=)
 * List all tokens as a summary of token supply [example](http://slpdb.bitcoin.com/explorer2/ewogICJ2IjogMywKICAicSI6IHsKICAgICJkYiI6IFsidCJdLAogICAgImZpbmQiOnsgICAKICAgICAgInRva2VuU3RhdHMubWludGluZ19iYXRvbl9zdGF0dXMiOiAiQUxJVkUiCiAgICB9LAogICAgInByb2plY3QiOiB7CiAgICAgICJ0b2tlbkRldGFpbHMudG9rZW5JZEhleCI6IDEsCiAgICAgICJ0b2tlblN0YXRzLnF0eV90b2tlbl9taW50ZWQiOiAxLAogICAgICAidG9rZW5TdGF0cy5xdHlfdG9rZW5fYnVybmVkIjogMSwKICAgICAgInRva2VuU3RhdHMucXR5X3Rva2VuX2NpcmN1bGF0aW5nX3N1cHBseSI6MQogICAgfSwKICAgICJzb3J0IjogeyAidG9rZW5TdGF0cy5xdHlfdG9rZW5fY2lyY3VsYXRpbmdfc3VwcGx5IjogLTEgfSwKICAgICJsaW1pdCI6IDEwMDAKICB9LAogICJyIjogewogICAgImYiOiAiWy5bXSB8IHt0b2tlbklkOiAudG9rZW5EZXRhaWxzLnRva2VuSWRIZXgsIG1pbnRlZDogLnRva2VuU3RhdHMucXR5X3Rva2VuX21pbnRlZCwgIGJ1cm5lZDogLnRva2VuU3RhdHMucXR5X3Rva2VuX2J1cm5lZCwgIGNpcmN1bGF0aW5nOiAudG9rZW5TdGF0cy5xdHlfdG9rZW5fY2lyY3VsYXRpbmdfc3VwcGx5fV0iCiAgfQp9)